Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: introduction

+Our strategy is to calculate $ - T \Delta S^Q_{univ}$, and compare this with a separate calculation of $ \Delta F_{sys}$.
+To the extent that these two quantities are equal, we will obtain a recovery of standard thermodynamics ideas and results.
+The general method gives $\Delta S_{sys}$ for various initial states as the change in the von Neumann entropy $\Delta S^{vN}_{S}$ calculated from the reduced density matrix of the system, and a suitably defined temperature $T$.
+Accordingly, for the thermalization process, we calculate the free energy change $\Delta F_{sys} = \Delta E_{S} - T \Delta S^{vN}_{S}$.

-Finally, it is important to be clear what we mean with the terms ``system, environment, universe."
+It is important to be clear what we mean with the terms ``system, environment, universe."
 We have in mind primarily a particular small system S, of laboratory dimensions or less; and a corresponding environment E. Together, the bipartite quantum system-environment SE makes up the ``universe."
 This certainly is not necessarily meant to imply cosmic dimensions.
-In fact, we see the interest of the work here in its possible significance for extremely tiny quantum ``universes" that might exist in the laboratory or in nature, isolated from their larger surroundings on a sufficiently limited timescale.
-However, many of the same questions that motivate us apply to systems of cosmic size.
-It is conceivable that some of our considerations could shed light on thermodynamic problems in cosmological systems, though we will not pursue such possibilities here. {
+In fact, we see the most likely direct interest of the work here in its possible significance for very small quantum ``universes" that might exist in the laboratory or in nature, isolated from their larger surroundings on a sufficiently limited timescale.
+However, many of the same questions that motivate us might apply to systems of cosmic size.
+It is conceivable that some of our considerations could shed light on thermodynamic problems in cosmological systems, though we will not pursue such possibilities here.

 It could be argued that a focus on the ``universe" entropy is misplaced, because any particular system-environment SE will be embedded within a larger SEE$'$, with the smaller universe SE becoming rapidly entangled with E$'$, so that SE can be treated by means of its von Neumann entropy, and so on with ever-expanding layers of entanglement with the environment.
-On the other hand, this can be seen as simply begging the question of the entropy of the pure state of the ``universe," however narrowly or widely defined.
-Furthermore, it is perfectly reasonable to consider the question of timescales, as indeed already arises in Eq. \ref{diffgreatresult}.
+Such an approach with a mixed state SE has been developed by Esposito et al. \cite{Belgians} and by Reeb and Wolf \cite{Reeb}.
+On the other hand, this necessity of entanglement for $S^{vN}$ can be seen as simply begging the question of the entropy of the pure state of the ``universe," however narrowly or widely defined, in the ``individualist" approach \cite{vNcommentary} that emphasizes a pure state of an SE total system.
+Furthermore, it is perfectly reasonable to consider the question of timescales.
 Small universe situations can be imagined and perhaps constructed and probed in laboratory experiments, in which SE thermalizes far more rapidly than entanglement occurs with the next environment layer in SEE$'$.
+A pure state entropy $S_{univ}^Q$ could be very useful in these situations.